archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog:
+- Added option to directly edit a playlist; mpm --edit <myPlaylistName> (case sensitive, no extension).
+- In _SelectLocalDir function, empty directories are no longer listed.
 - Fixed bug when trying to upgrade to version 2.0-2
 - Added option to load a playlist directly; mpm --load <myPlaylistName> (case sensitive, no extension).
 - Added long options support eg: mpm --config, mpm --help.
-- Added an option to download tmp lists while mpv is playing them.
-- Fixed some bugs in _MpvOwnsPlaylist function.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.